Adventure of the Dancing Men Analysis

 - The man at the station: Dear, dear, one of the oldest families in the county of Norfolk, and one of the most honored.

-Elsie Cubitt did not tell her husband the truth at first, because she was trying to protect his family’s honor.
+Elsie Cubitt did not tell her husband the truth because she was trying to protect his family’s honor.
 Her choice ended up costing his life AND his family's reputation.

 A Discussion On Ethics